 Regardless of the type of employee you are, there are many benefits to creating boundaries between your work life and your personal life.
 Here are some tips to striking the perfect balance between home and work:

 Manage time effectively: Create a work schedule that allows you to complete tasks effectively without the need to cut into your personal time.
-Be sure to adhere to this schedule, set a goal to leave the office at a certain time and stick to that too.
+Be sure to adhere to this schedule, set a goal to leave the office at a certain time (or shut down at a certain time if you’re working from home) and stick to that too.
 This’ll help you stay on track and means you’re less likely to let both worlds collide.

 Communication: The key to building understanding is communication.
 While you might be required to work late or during the weekends on occasion, you should learn to say ‘no’ (politely of course) if it means forgoing on activities in your personal life.